Nats-ji/CP77-Skip-Main-Menu/README.md

 ## Fix: Skip Breaching Screen

-You may notice that the game stops at the Breaching screen, if you only turn on the skip intro videos.
+You may notice that the game stops at the Breaching screen if you only turn on the skip intro videos.

-To fix this you have two options:
+To fix this, you have two options:

 1. Install Cybercmd Mod ([nexus](https://www.nexusmods.com/cyberpunk2077/mods/5176), [github](https://github.com/jac3km4/cybercmd)) (Recommended)